Making it simple: How Biogas works

 • Cook & heat : in many households, especially in rural areas, biogas is used for cooking and domestic heating.
 Biogas stoves and burners are employed to replace traditional solid fuel sources, reducing indoor air pollution and improving health conditions.

-So, technically, how does it work?
+So, technically, how does Biogas work?

 Biogas is a gaseous fuel composed primarily of methane, (CH4) which typically constitutes 50-70% of the gas, along with carbon dioxide (CO2) and trace amounts of other gases such as hydrogen sulfide (H2S).
 The methane content is crucial, as it determines the energy content and usability of the biogas.